-The book is divided into six parts-from an overview of what we mean by media and journalism, to histories and analyses of the media industries that produce them, to the tools we use for analysing media, to the ways in which we produce news, to the ethical and legal frameworks within which media and journalism operate, to the social contexts within which they function, both now and into the future-providing a complete handbook of the mediasphere.
-You can therefore follow the flow of information and ideas from news production through to dissemination and negotiation, revealing how important media and journalism studies are to each other.
+The book is divided into five parts-from an overview of what we mean by media and journalism, to histories and analyses of the media industries that produce them, to the tools we use for analysing media, to the ways in which we produce news, to the ethical and legal frameworks within which media and journalism operate, to the social contexts within which they function, now and into the future-providing a complete handbook of communication.
+You can therefore follow the flow of information and ideas from news production through to dissemination and negotiation, which will reveal how important media and journalism studies are to each other.

-Each part is divided into chapters addressing the major areas of study, introducing you to the theoretical debates and specialist vocabulary of each area; a case study, which demonstrates some of these theories in practice; and a tools section, which offers practical training relevant to each area, through which you can engage with these theories yourselves, and you can put theory into practice.
+Each part is divided into chapters addressing the major areas of study, which introduce you to the theoretical debates and specialist vocabulary of each area, a case study, which demonstrates some of these theories in practice and a tools section, which offers practical training relevant to each area, through which you can engage with these theories yourselves, and you can put theory into practice.
+Furthermore, each chapter, case study and tools section is supplemented by web content, including alternative case studies, tutorial exercises, additional examples and assessments.